Bio-Logic

 • Communications.
 Information you provide when contacting support, providing feedback, or completing surveys.

 • Payment Information (if applicable).
-Processed by our third-party payment processors; we do not store full payment card details.
+If you purchase a paid plan, payments are processed by our third-party payment processor, Stripe, Inc.; we do not store full payment card details.

 2.2 Conversation Content (Category B — about your clients, in de-identified form)